-At the passage from interview to mutual obligation agreement, ca. 14 percent of all participants choose not to sign an agreement and hence drop out of the Youth Guarantee scheme (see Figure 3).
-This amounts to 682 dropouts among the 4,826 participants from program start up until June 2016.
-Hence, in the observation period, a total of 4,144 mutual obligation agreements have been signed in the Province of Trento.
+At the passage from interview to mutual obligation agreement, ca. 17 percent of all participants choose not to sign an agreement and hence drop out of the Youth Guarantee scheme (see Figure 3).
+This amounts to 955 dropouts among the 5,649 participants from program start until December 2016.
+Hence, in the observation period, a total of 4,694 mutual obligation agreements have been signed in the Province of Trento.

 There are several potential reasons for a participant to drop out of the scheme.
-First, participants who (re-)enter the labor market or the formal education system automatically drop out.
+First, participants who (re-) enter the labor market or the formal education system automatically drop out.
 Second, especially during the starting period of the program, participants dropped out due to long waiting times involved in the activation of their preferred measure, in order to re-enter the program at a later point.
 Third, participants can at any time drop out to participate in other activation measures provided in the Province of Trento, which are not part of the Youth Guarantee scheme, or for other reasons.
-Unfortunately, at this point, it is not possible to distinguish drop-outs in terms of the above reasons.
+Unfortunately, at this point, it is not possible to distinguish dropouts in terms of all the abovementioned reasons.
+However, for the last quarter 124 of the 151 drop outs can be attributed to job interviews.